timelockcoin/tym/doc/init.md

 Copy timelockcoind.init to /etc/init.d/timelockcoind.
 Test by running `service timelockcoind start`.

-Using this script, you can adjust the path and flags to the timelockcoind program by setting the TimelockCoinD and FLAGS environment variables in the file /etc/sysconfig/timelockcoind.
+Using this script, you can adjust the path and flags to the timelockcoind program by setting the timelockcoinD and FLAGS environment variables in the file /etc/sysconfig/timelockcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS